Skip to main content

 Research Interests

 Dr. Siekmeier's most recent book is a history of the intersection of nationalism and globalization in Latin America.
+It examines the historical development of different facets of that nationalism: economic, cultural, and political forms of nationalism, and the connections between those different types of nationalism.
+Moreover, it situates Latin American nationalism in a global setting, examining how Latin American nationalism has been used to attempt to shield Latin America from some of the downsides of globalization faced by a number of Global South countries.
 Currently, Dr. Siekmeier is working on a history of the so-called "war on drugs," the U.S. effort to suppress the production and export of illegal narcotics, in Latin America.
-His work aims to place the drug war in international context, but focusing on the Andean region.
+Focusing on the Andean region, his work aims to place the drug war in Latin America in an international context.

 Courses Offered